Let’s Make 2024 The Year Of The Budgeting Brain

 AdvertisementADVERTISEMENT

 Sounds straightforward, right?
 But don’t be surprised if you find yourself reluctant to even glance at your bank statements.
 Why?
-Firstly, it requires us to confront our spending behavior, which can be painful.
+Firstly, it requires us to confront our spending behaviour, which can be painful.
 Secondly, it also forces us to face up to the things that aren’t within our control.
+For instance, the energy crisis means there isn’t a whole lot we can do about our gas and electricity costs right now if we’re already mindful of our consumption, because there isn’t a choice of competitive fixed rate tariffs like there would be in more “normal” times.
 We might also have limited choices in terms of raising our income, or reducing our rental costs.

 It’s also important to pick times when you’re not distracted or tired.
 I find Saturday morning is the best window for me.
 I’m not working, I’m feeling refreshed and ready for the weekend, and therefore I’m motivated to get my budgeting over and done with.